section-engineering-education/engineering-education/content/articles/exception-handling-in-java/index.md

 ### Exception hierarchy
 All exceptions and errors types are [subclasses of the class throwable, which is the base class of the hierarchy](https://rkhindi.blogspot.com/2018/09/exceptions-in-java.html).

 One branch is headed by exception, a class used for exceptional situations that the user program can handle.
 For example, `NullpointErexception` and `RuntimeException`.
-Other branch errors are used by the Java run-time system to identify [errors related to the run-time environment](http://web.archive.org/web/20210307154442/https://iq.opengenus.org/exceptions-java).
+The Java run-time system uses other branch errors to identify [errors related to the run-time environment](http://web.archive.org/web/20210307154442/https://iq.opengenus.org/exceptions-java).
 Examples are virtual machine errors or stack overflow errors.

 Now, how does an exception get handled by the Java virtual machine?

 When a method throws an exception, the method creates an object called the exception object.
 This object provides to the run-time framework.
-This exception object stores the attribute of the exception, as well as the program's current location where the exception occurred.
+This exception object stores the attribute of the exception and the program's current location where the exception occurred.
 Also, it creates and delivers the exception object to the run-time system for exception handling (throwing an exception).
 Using `try-catch` finally methods these exceptions.

 This is how the JVM handles exceptions internally.